-Fashion brands are using more organic fibres, hemp and linen, outdoor and swimwear brands are using recycled plastic bottles and recycled nylon and there are many more brands for both men and women making high quality, sustainable foot ware, bags and accessories.
+Fashion brands are using more organic fibres, hemp and linen, outdoor and swimwear brands are using recycled plastic bottles and recycled nylon and there are many more brands for both men and women making high quality, sustainable footwear, bags and accessories.

 "Sustainable fashion is a far cry from the hippy, tie dye reputation it had even a decade ago."

-There are textile developers making materials from the remnants of the orange, apple, wine and pineapple industries.
-All in the pursuit of saving waste, stopping pollution and making materials which biodegrade better.
+There are textile developers making materials from the waste of the orange, apple, wine and pineapple industries and innovations using cactus leaves and mushrooms.
+All in the pursuit of saving waste, stopping pollution and making materials which degrade better.

 So why is sustainable fashion struggling to gain the respect it deserves?